deenasun/vision-zoo/WORKSHEET.md

 LR: 1e-3    Max accuracy: 10.00%    Final valiation loss: 2.303
 LR: 1e-5    Max accuracy: 62.11%    Final valiation loss: 1.071

+When the learning rates were too high (e.g. 0.003), the model did not learn the data very well.
+Training accuracies and validation accuracies were very low for the AlexNet model with a learning rate of 0.003.
+Furthermore, that model had the highest loss and its validation and training losses did not fluctuate at all over the course of 50 epochs.

+With the smallest learning rate I tested (1-e5), the training accuracies and validation accuracies were also very low.
+However, unlike the other models which seemed to start overfitting after about 25 epochs (based on the increasing validation loss), the AlexNet model with a learning rate of 1e-5 was still exhibiting decreasing validation losses.
+This could be due to the fact that it hadn't yet found a minimum yet for its loss function given how small the step sizes were.
 ```

 ## 5.3 Do the same with batch size, keeping learning rate and everything else fixed.
 Ideally the batch size should be a power of 2, but try some odd batch sizes as well.
 What do you observe?
 Record training times and loss/accuracy plots for each batch size (should be easy with W&B).
 Try at least 4 different batch sizes.